What is a homeschool bundle?

 Using bundles in my homeschool

 You may see all of the beautiful resources and wonder what to do with them all.
 It can be overwhelming, especially as a new homeschooling family.
 Here’s how I view these resources–I have my main curriculums and guides that I use continually and for the year; these are our staples that we use everyday.
 These include our phonics and math curriculums.
 Then I have areas of our schooling that allow for extras.
 These areas currently are geography, history, art, science, nature study, and music appreciation.
 I love keeping these open so that I can add things in seasonally, because I find something I think my children would enjoy, or to follow my children’s interests about a topic.
-I do loosely follow some guides in these areas here and there, such as Exploring Nature with Children, but for the most part they are open.
 Even in following a guide or curriculum, the material included in these bundles can be added to the lessons in your curriculum to further studies.

 Rather than printing and preparing the material all at once and in advance, I have everything organized digitally for when we are ready to study a topic.
 During my weekly planning session, I find what relates to what we will be studying and prepare it then.
 I print, cut, laminate, and bind all at home.
 You can see the office supplies I use and love here.